chainwayxyz/citrea-docs/users/node/citrea-testnet/citrea-testnet-executable.md

-## Run Citrea Testnet Node using pre-built binary
+## Run a Citrea Testnet Node using pre-built binary

-We've complied an executable for you to run a Citrea full node directly in MacOS / Linux.
+We've complied an executable for you to run a Citrea Full Node directly in MacOS / Linux.
 For the following steps, we assume that you have a Bitcoin Testnet4 node running.
+If not, please visit [here](../bitcoin-testnet4/README.md).

 #### Step 0: Make citrea folder and move in

-To tidy things up, you may run the following:
+To tidy things up, you can run the following and make a separate folder:

 ```sh
 mkdir citrea